FREQUENTLY ASKED QUESTIONS

 I know your style is quite natural, but will you take formal/group photos?

 Absolutely!
-I suggest keeping them to ten or fewer different combinations of people but I do group shots at almost every wedding, and I actually enjoy them, not least because I see how important they often are to parents and grandparents.
+I suggest keeping them to ten or fewer different combinations of people but I will do as many photos as you want if you’ve allocated time for them!
+I actually enjoy them, not least because I see how important they often are to parents and grandparents.
 I’m good at whizzing through them quickly (ideally we’ll get them done in 20 mins) – I will often suggest re-ordering them to make them flow more quickly, and I ask you to allocate an usher or someone to help round people up.

 Now the big camera question – Canon or Nikon?!

 I work with professional Canon cameras and L series lenses (although I’ll still speak to you if prefer Nikon!).
-I’ll bore you with the details if you really want to know – my main body is a 5Diii which I love and I’m accumulating a nice selection of prime lenses, which is turning into an expensive habit!
+I’ll bore you with the details if you really want to know – my main body is a 5Div which I love and I’ve got a large (much larger than my back would like!) selection of prime and zoom lenses.

 What happens if your camera breaks?